 Local Educational Agency

-Information for parents and family members about Title I programs.
+Information related to implementation of programs, activities, and procedures for the engagement of parents and family members of Title I students.

 Use of Title I, Part A funds for preschool programs.